This Bourbon Glazed Salmon recipe takes less than 30 minutes and requires only a few ingredients. Serve with rice and simple steamed veggies.

 How to buy the best fish for bourbon salmon:

-Just like with stuffed salmon and my salmon sandwich, I prefer a thicker, center-cut piece of salmon, and not a thinner, tail-end piece for this bourbon glazed salmon recipe.
+Just like with my crab stuffed salmon recipe and salmon sandwich, I prefer a thicker, center-cut piece of salmon, and not a thinner, tail-end piece for this bourbon glazed salmon recipe.

 If you have a grocery store, butcher, or seafood market where you can specify that you need center-cut pieces, that’s ideal for this bourbon brown sugar salmon.